-The Unit-Linked savings portfolio includes c. £57bn (2017 c. £45bn) of policyholder savings which are invested in a range of funds offered to our customers.
+The Unit-Linked savings portfolio includes c. £67bn (2018 c. £57bn) of policyholder savings which are invested in a range of funds offered to our customers.
 The portfolio includes unit-linked savings on both traditional systems as well as our digital Platform system.
-The agreement with BlackRock following completion of a Part VII transfer on 1 July 2018 strengthens the Company's position as a leading player in the UK workplace market, adding Master Trust and Investment Only capability with assets under administration of around £16 billion at the point the transfer completed.
-A strategic programme, known as Upgrade, to transfer policyholders to our digital Platform system where possible started in 2016 and continued throughout 2017 and 2018.
-This will change to continue on a reactive basis in 2019.